Joan Thirsk

-Irene Joan Thirsk, (née Watkins; 19 June 1922 – 3 October 2013) was a British economic and social historian, specialising in the history of agriculture.
+Irene Joan Thirsk (née Watkins; 19 June 1922 – 3 October 2013) was a British economic and social historian, specialising in the history of agriculture, and cryptanalyst.
 She was the leading British early modern agrarian historian of her era, as well as an important social and economic historian.
 Her work highlighted the regional differences in agricultural practices in England.
 She also had an interest in food history and local English history, in particular of Hadlow, Kent.

 Life

 Joan Watkins was born on 19 June 1922 in St Pancras, London.
 Her father was the steward of a club in central London, and her mother had worked as a dressmaker.
 She studied at Primrose Hill Primary and Camden School, and pursued a university degree in German and French in 1941 at Westfield College.
 In 1942, she enrolled in the ATS, attached to the Intelligence Corps.

 She was posted to Bletchley Park as an intelligence analyst, providing information that assisted Hut 6 in the breaking of the Enigma ciphers.
-The German messages they decripted helped Allied forces reconstruct the location and strength of the German army throughout Europe.
+The German messages they decrypted helped Allied forces reconstruct the location and strength of the German army throughout Europe.
 Her future husband Jimmy (30 May 1914 – 2 June 2018) worked alongside her in the Sixta traffic analysis group.

 Jimmy and Joan married in September 1945 and moved to London, where Jimmy returned to his job as a librarian and Joan resumed her studies.
 Upon resuming, she changed her course at Westfield College from languages to history.
 When Jimmy retired in 1974, they moved first to Oxford, and then, on her retirement, to Hadlow in Kent.

 Her academic career began with assistant lectureship in sociology at the London School of Economics.
 She was later senior research fellow at the University of Leicester from 1951 to 1965, and reader in economic history at Oxford University between 1965 and 1983.
 She was the editor of The Agrarian History of England and Wales (for volumes 4–6) from 1964 to 1972 and in 1974 was appointed general editor of the series.

 She sat on the editorial board of Past & Present from 1956 to 1992, being the only woman until Olwen Hufton and Judith Herrin joined in 1978.
 She was appointed a Fellow of the British Academy (FBA) in 1974, elected to the American Philosophical Society in 1982, and made a Commander of the Order of the British Empire (CBE) in 1993.
 In 2017, she was featured in a conference, London's Women Historians, held at the Institute of Historical Research, to celebrate the contribution of women historians who had worked at the University of London and its colleges.